Exact Coherent Structures in Fully Developed Two-Dimensional Turbulence: Numerical results

 from the equilibrium ${\bf u}_0$.

 In the example considered here, the two vortices have the same shape and strength and drift with the same velocity, yielding a traveling wave.
 When the shapes and/or strengths of the two vortices are different, their drift speeds will not be the same, yielding a gradual change in the relative position of the vortices and therefore a change in the direction of the drift.
-Hence asymmetric vortices will generally have dynamics that are more complicated than traveling waves, e.g., time-periodic states discussed in the next section.
+Hence asymmetric vortices will generally have dynamics that are more complicated than traveling waves; one example is time-periodic states discussed in the next section.
 We can again invoke the argument that symmetric vortex arrangements are rare, so ECSs in the form of traveling waves should also be relatively uncommon in turbulence.
-This prediction is indeed born out by recurrenhttps://contacts.google.com/preview/allce analysis.
+This prediction is indeed born out by recurrence analysis.

-We will conclude our discussion of traveling waves by noting that they, just like absolute equilibria, are expected to belong to families with a large (and likely infinite) number of continuous parameters, some of which correspond to translational and scaling symmetry while the rest describe the shape and relative position of the vortices.
+We will conclude our discussion of traveling waves by noting that they, just like absolute equilibria, are expected to belong to families with an infinite number of continuous parameters, some of which correspond to translational and scaling symmetry while the rest describe the shape and relative position of the vortices.
 The nontrivial example shown in \autoref{f:TwtoEq} represents continuous variation in the relative position for vortices with a particular shape.
 However, given the arbitrary choice of the vortex shape in this example, vortices with any other shape can also be continued to corresponding traveling waves by varying their relative position.